Skip to content

 Wybthon uses function components exclusively, following the SolidJS model.

-from wybthon import component, div, h2
+from wybthon import component, p

 @component